laurentperrinet/Perrinet20PredictiveProcessing/README.md

 object begins to be tracked, its position is predicted in the future, such that position and velocity are better estimated.
 On the contrary, a dot which is moving on an unpredictable trajectory is explained away by the system.
-This explains some of the non-linear, binary behaviours explained by this model.
+This explains some of the non-linear, binary behaviors explained by this model.
 It is of particular interest at this point to understand if such a model extends to other stimuli or if we can precise its neural correlate.